ericmjl/imgdisplay/README.md

 A simple Python app to display images in a standalone window.

+## design goals:

+1. Easily installable.
+1. Cross-platform (Mac (tested), Linux (not yet tested), Windows (not yet tested))
+1. Minimal dependencies.
+1. Executable from any directory.
+1. Simple.
+1. Not intended to be used as a library.

 ## purpose

 I created this command-line app to enable anybody to display images in a random order when run from a given directory.
 It does nothing but this.
 Feel free to hack it to do something else!